Bopified/ToyBattlesHQ/doc/setting_up.md

 If anything is misconfigured (invalid IPs, missing ports, database issues, etc.), the server will print an error message on startup — so always check the console output when launching.

+**Make sure that the ports you use for the emulator aren't used by other services running in your OS.**

 I’ll also provide example setup.ini files for different setups in later chapters:

 - Single local server (for testing everything on one machine)